royaloakonshore/simplified/docs/01-architecture-layout.md

 This ERP system utilizes a modern web architecture based on Next.js (App Router), React, TypeScript, and Prisma.
 It emphasizes server-side rendering (SSR) and React Server Components (RSC) for performance and reduced client-side load, with minimal, targeted use of Client Components for interactivity.

 **Current Context & Progress:**
 The system has a stable build with core modules for Invoicing, Orders (Quotes/Work Orders), Inventory, Customers, and basic Settings/User Management implemented.
 Key functionalities like Finvoice export (partially integrated), order-to-invoice flow, and BOM-driven inventory deduction for production are in place.
 The UI uses shadcn/ui components and a Next.js App Router structure.
 Authentication is handled by NextAuth. tRPC is used for API communication, and Prisma for database interactions.
-Recent work has focused on resolving build errors, type checking, and ensuring correct VAT handling in invoices (`InventoryItem.defaultVatRatePercent` is now used).
+Recent work has focused on resolving numerous build errors and type errors across the codebase. `InventoryItem.defaultVatRatePercent` is now correctly used in invoice creation.
+The project currently passes `npm run build` and `npx tsc --noEmit` shows only two minor 'implicit any' type errors in `src/lib/api/routers/invoice.ts` which need to be addressed.

 ## 2. Technology Stack